YZBruh/android_device_xiaomi_earth/README.md

-# Custom Recovery Device Tree for Xiaomi Redmi 12C (earth)
+# Custom Recovery Device Tree for Xiaomi Redmi 12C (aether)

-The Redmi 12C is a budget range smartphone from Redmi, Released 2022, December 31 This project is licensed under the terms of the Boost Software License
+The Redmi 12C NFC is a budget range smartphone from Redmi, Released 2022, December 31 This project is licensed under the terms of the Boost Software License

 ## Device specifications